Greg Abbott’s Insane Defense of Abortion Ban: We’ll ‘Eliminate’ Rapists

 Showing an unsurprising lack of knowledge about the way women’s bodies work, Texas Gov. Greg Abbott on Tuesday offered a disquieting defense of his state’s crushingly restrictive abortion law.

 The law, known as Senate Bill 8, does allow abortions for those who are less than six weeks into pregnancy.
-But that window provides a woman in the best case scenario—someone obsessively tracking a regular menstrual cycle of 28 days—about two weeks after her first missed period to have an abortion.
+But that window only provides a woman with a best-case scenario—someone obsessively tracking a regular menstrual cycle of 28 days—that leaves about two weeks after her first missed period to have an abortion.
 In other words, at six weeks and often well beyond that point, most women have no idea they’re pregnant.

 Abortion clinics and reproductive equality funds in Texas have already reported that they have received far fewer calls from women than usual in the days since the law’s passage.
 The stigma of abortion, already compounded if someone is underage or a sex trafficking victim, has been further aggravated by the confusing nature of S.B.
 8, and its provision that allows “bounty-hunting” private citizens to enforce it, taking anyone who aids or abets an abortion to court for up to $10,000.